advocations/skype/Skype/UCWA/participant_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

-A participant resource is the transient representation of a [contact](contact_ref.md) that captures attributes such as role and capabilities (e.g. promoting to leader or admitting from lobby).
-A participant's lifetime is controlled by the server and starts when the participant is present upon joining an [onlineMeeting](onlineMeeting_ref.md) or added later on to a [conversation](conversation_ref.md).
-This resource is removed when the participant leaves the [conversation](conversation_ref.md).
+A participant resource is the transient representation of a [contact (UCWA)](contact_ref.md) that captures attributes such as role and capabilities (e.g. promoting to leader or admitting from lobby).
+A participant's lifetime is controlled by the server and starts when the participant is present upon joining an[onlineMeeting (UCWA)](onlineMeeting_ref.md) or added later on to a[conversation (UCWA)](conversation_ref.md).
+This resource is removed when the participant leaves the [conversation (UCWA)](conversation_ref.md).

 ### Properties